drkdi/LoudTetris/README.md

    }
 ```

-Having to use the intermittent results because the full result takes too long to return, sometimes the same result (e.g. "left) is returned twice, thus, by using a throttle all those interpolations are allowed to be compiled and parsed, preserving the original function.
+Having to use the intermittent results because the full result takes too long to return, sometimes the same result (e.g. "left") is returned twice, thus, by using a throttle all those interpolations are allowed to be received and parsed correctly, preserving the original function.

 ```js
  recognition.onresult = throttle(function (event) {